matthew-robertson/Useful_things/I Learned Something Today/Biology.md

+# Biology, general
+1. An [apomorhpy](https://en.wikipedia.org/wiki/Apomorphy_and_synapomorphy) is a trait derived from an ancestral one.
+If two taxa share the trait, we call it a "synapomorphy", and usually think it evolved in their most-recent common ancestor.
+An example is the fur of mammals, which is lacked by amphibians.
+In this case, fur is a `synapomorphy` of mammals, while amphibians retain the original lack of fur (these traits are a plesiomorphy).
+1. [homology](https://en.wikipedia.org/wiki/Homology_(biology)) refers to a similarity in structures/genes across taxa.
+The most well-known example is probably how the forearms of humans, front legs dogs/cats/etc.., the wings of birds, and others are all similar structures: sharing something approximating an ulna+radius and wristbones.

 # Fish and Fish accessories
 1. When baiting a hook, worms will work for bottom-feeders (like carp), while feathers help for fish that eat surface insects (like trout) (The Feather Thief, p.56)
 1. The earliest recorded instance of "fly-tying", which will never make sense to you, is in the 3rd century AD writings of Cladius Aelianus (The Feather Thief, p.56)